-TPi Arcade has substantial experience in converting aluminum billet parts to V-Process sand cast parts with minimal compromise on finish or shape.
+TPi Arcade has substantial experience in converting aluminum billet parts to V-Process sand cast parts.
+A V-Process sand casting conversion offers minimal compromise on finish or shape.

 Initially, companies often chose billet machining for its net shape precision, minimal tooling dollars and short lead times.
-It can be a cost effective option at lower quantities but if production increases, piece prices often plateau making the part too expensive to be very profitable.
+It can be a cost effective option at lower quantities.
+If production increases, piece prices often plateau making the part too expensive to be very profitable.
 So what alternatives are there when billet machining becomes uneconomical?

 Sand casting can be a good alternative but typical sand casting is not always feasible.
-Typical sand casting requires additives or chemicals to be mixed in with the sand in order to hold the shape of the pattern.
+Typical sand casting requires additives or chemicals.
+They bind the sand together in order to hold the shape of the pattern.
 This causes a rougher surface finish (250 – 500 RMS).
-Dimensional accuracy is also reduced.
-Finally, sand casting requires 1° – 5° draft to be built in to the pattern further reducing accuracy, decreasing real estate for mating components and adding unnecessary weight.
+Finally, sand casting requires the addition of 1° – 5° draft stock to the pattern.
+This further reducing accuracy, decreasing real estate for mating components and adding unnecessary weight.

 V-Process sand casting holds the sand in shape under vacuum instead of utilizing additives.
 This vacuum process produces a smoother surface finishes (125 RMS), 0° draft and thinner walls (.125” min).
 Thus producing a near net shape comparable billet machining.

 Converting to V-Process sand casting from billet machining can reduce cost.
 Read more in this article on Casting Source about how TPi was able to cut their piece price by 80%.